ibm-cloud-docs/containers/ts-storage/ts-storage-object-pvc-fails-s3fs-iam-ep.md

 ```
 {: screen}

+The s3fs API endpoint for the bucket that you want to use might have the wrong format, or your cluster is deployed in a location that is supported in {{site.data.keyword.containerlong_notm}} but is not yet supported by the {{site.data.keyword.cos_full_notm}} plug-in.
 {: tsCauses}

-The s3fs API endpoint for the bucket that you want to use might have the wrong format, or your cluster is deployed in a location that is supported in {{site.data.keyword.containerlong_notm}} but is not yet supported by the {{site.data.keyword.cos_full_notm}} plug-in.
+Complete the following steps:
 {: tsResolve}

 1. Check the s3fs API endpoint that was automatically assigned by the `ibmc` Helm plug-in to your storage classes during the {{site.data.keyword.cos_full_notm}} plug-in installation.
 The endpoint is based on the location that your cluster is deployed to.
     ```sh
     kubectl get sc ibmc-s3fs-standard-regional -o yaml | grep object-store-endpoint